1001 Disk Drive Addendum

 RENAME Disk Command:

-This command allows you -to change the name of a file or program on the
+This command allows you -to change the name of a file or

 directory.